 After December 19, Full price, $599

-Note: All participants wil have the opportunity to get Part 2 (13 weeks) and Part 3 (final 13 weeks) for 75% off.
+Note: All participants wil have the opportunity to get Part 2 (13 weeks) and Part 3 (final 13 weeks) at the best discount (see below).

 What You Will Learn